Austin Barnes: Los Angeles Dodgers

+San Francisco Giants

+On June 29, 2025, Barnes signed a minor league contract with the San Francisco Giants.
+In 13 appearances split between the rookie-level Arizona Complex League Giants and Triple-A Sacramento River Cats, he went 8-for-39 (.205) with two RBI.
+Barnes was released by the Giants organization on August 1.

 Personal life

 Barnes is the nephew of former MLB infielder Mike Gallego.
 His younger brother, Griffin, played catcher for Grand Canyon University and signed with the Los Angeles Angels.

-Barnes married Nicole Breanna Rappaport on January 20, 2018.
-The couple now live in Glendale, California, a suburb of Los Angeles close to Dodger Stadium.
-They have one son, born in February 2021.
+Barnes married Nicole Breanna Rappaport in 2018.
+The couple lives in Glendale, California, a suburb of Los Angeles close to Dodger Stadium.
+They have one son.

-Although Barnes' childhood nickname was "Hoover," it is now "Barnsey."
+Although Barnes' childhood nickname was "Hoover", it is now "Barnsey".
 He also picked up the nickname "Sam" from Chase Utley.

 Barnes enjoys playing golf in his free time.
 His favorite actor is Will Ferrell, his favorite movie is Old School, and his favorite TV show is Seinfeld.